complab/complab.github.io/src/tech-talks.md

 # Computing Lab Tech Talks

-We will hold a series of technical seminars over lunch on Mondays from Jan 26 to March 9 in 2015.
+We will hold a series of technical seminars *over lunch on Mondays from Jan 26 to March 9 in 2015*.
 They are open to anyone interested: students, practitioners and researchers are welcome!
 The focus of the seminars will be on interesting challenges in industry.

 Lunch baguettes will be served for the early-comers.